B12 Deficiency is Very Common

 You can compare this to cyanocobalamin which does not naturally occur in nature.

-The version of B12 that our body does BEST with includes those versions which are pre-activated, pre-methylated, and ready for utilization of the body.
+The version of B12 that our body does BEST with includes those versions which are pre-activated, pre-methylated, and ready for utilization by the body.

 Hydroxycobalamin, much like methylcobalamin, is another variant of B12 which can be easily used by the body.